Sfever/2024SA-PY-Workfile/README.md

 Linux: Since you're using linux distros, build them from source or finding a package by yourself.

+### Native Windows

+Codes of native win32 popup windows is provided in [/x64/Debug/](/x64/Debug/) folder, currently successfully compiled using latest VS2022 and msvc 14.39.

+Linux and MacOS are currently not supported, Linux's version is currently only a plan and there will never be a MacOS version from me.

 ### Run

 `python main.py` or `python3 main.py`, depends on your platform